coda/packs-sdk/docs/guides/basics/fetcher.md

 });
 ```

+??? warning "Mixed credentials not allowed"

+    Packs that include per-user authentication are not allowed to pass hard-coded credentials in the same location as user credentials.
+For example, a Pack using `HeaderBearerToken` authentication is not allowed to pass any value in the `Authorization` header, even when `disableAuthentication: true` is set on the request.
+This behavior exists to help prevent abuse, specifically when the Pack tries to fetch user data and then send a copy to another account on the same service.

 ## Caching

 For performance reasons responses for HTTP `GET` requests are cached by default.
 See the [caching guide][caching] for more information.